djvill/APLS/doc/layer-reference/typology.md

 ### What you'll see in APLS

 The main reason projects exist is to reduce visual clutter on the [search]({{ '/doc/search' | relative_url }}) and [transcript]({{ '/doc/view-transcript' | relative_url }}) pages.
+When the page loads, only a few layers are selectable (those without a project): [IMAGE] Click a layer's project to make the layer selectable: [IMAGE]

 Unlike other layer properties, projects don't affect _anything_ about how layers are represented, how you need to search for them, export them, etc.
 <!-- So while these categories are somewhat arbitrary, -->